Changed time for first roundtrip

 - Havila Capella has as a consequence, adjusted it's sailing schedule and the first round voyage from Bergen is scheduled for 1st December 2021.

-- Havila Castor will also be delivered late and the first round voyage from Bergen is scheduled for 20th January 2022.
+- Havila Castor will also be delivered late and the first round voyage from Bergen is scheduled till spring 2022.

 Havila Voyages is deeply sorry for the consequences this has for thepassengers booked on the rescheduled departures, and to the people along the Norwegian coast.
 The company invests all resources to get the ships in operation as soon as possible after the ships have been delivered.